 Temporary and Occasional Provision of Services

-European Union citizens who are fully established to practice medicine in another European Union member state may practice medicine in Ireland on a temporary and occasional basis without having to take out registration.
-Doctors should apply at least one month in advance of planning to practice medicine in Ireland.
+European Union citizens who are fully established to practise medicine in another European Union member state may practise medicine in Ireland on a temporary and occasional basis without having to take out registration.
+Doctors should apply at least one month in advance of planning to practise medicine in Ireland.
 In order to be eligible for this type of registration, applicants must provide satisfactory evidence of the following: